Flyers–Rangers rivalry

 Flyers center Jeff Carter takes a faceoff in front of Rangers goaltender Henrik Lundqvist.

-The Flyers–Rangers rivalry (also commonly referred to as Broadway versus Broad Street) is one of the most storied and well known rivalries in the National Hockey League.
-The New York Rangers and the Philadelphia Flyers have met eleven times in the Stanley Cup playoffs, with the Flyers winning six and the Rangers winning five of the series, and they have been division rivals since the season.
+The Flyers–Rangers rivalry (also commonly referred to as Broadway versus Broad Street) is a National Hockey League (NHL) rivalry between the Philadelphia Flyers and New York Rangers.
+Both teams met 11 times in the Stanley Cup playoffs, with the Flyers winning six and the Rangers winning five of the series, and they have been division rivals since the 1974–NHL season.
 The ferocity of the rivalry can also be attributed to the geographic New York–Philadelphia rivalry, which is mirrored in both the National Football League's Eagles–Giants rivalry and the Major League Baseball's Mets–Phillies rivalry.